memcached Hosting: Compare Hosting

-Memcached can run on nearly any hardware, because it is designed to use very little resources.
+Memcached can run on nearly any hardware, because it is designed to use very few resources.
 Of course, the higher processor speed and more RAM available, the faster it will perform.
-Performance will vary depending on the number of active clients, available servers, etc. You should consult the Memcached Wiki for specific strategies for optimizing performance.
+Performance will vary depending on the number of active clients, available servers, and so on.
+You should consult the Memcached Wiki for specific strategies for optimizing performance.

 Can I use Memcached for my database?

 Memcached does not recommend using it on a database host.
 Instead, they advise giving your database as much RAM as possible.
 This way if cache misses happen, your indexes and data are already in memory.

 Can I use memory swapping with Memcached?

 It is not recommended, as swapping will result in poor performance.
 Instead, you should assign a certain percentage of physical memory (usually a few percent more than you anticipate needing), to a Memcached server.
 For best performance you should monitor your server if it is using swap, and make adjustments to your allocations as necessary.

 How do I configure Memcached?

 Memcached is a command line application, so you will need to review the documentation available with the installation and on their website for an up-to-date list of Memcached arguments.